-The Fixed Income Fund (the "Fund"), Howmet Aerospace Stock Fund and Arconic Corporation Stock Fund investment management fees are paid by the Plans from assets of their respective funds.
-The investment management fees for the Fund are based upon a percentage of the fund's net assets.
-For the Howmet Aerospace Stock Fund and Arconic Corporation Stock Fund, the investment fees are based upon the number of stock transactions within the fund during the year.
+The Fixed Income Fund (the "FI Fund") and Howmet Aerospace Stock Fund investment management fees are paid by the Plans from assets of their respective funds.
+The investment management fees for the FI Fund are based upon a percentage of the FI Fund's net assets.
+For the Howmet Aerospace Stock Fund, the investment fees are based upon the number of stock transactions within the fund during the year.